 Disney+ wasn’t available on the Nintendo Switch when the service launched in 2019.
-Although Flixed did find compelling evidence that a Switch app could be on the horizon, the app still wasn’t available by the end of March.
-Read on to see why we think there’s still a chance for Switch owners.
+Although Flixed did find compelling evidence that a Switch app could be on the horizon, the app still isn’t available a year later.

 Will a Disney+ Switch App Happen?